clarkgrubb/data-tools/doc/TOUR.md

 <a name="iconv"/>
 ## iconv

-The *data tools* expect and produce UTF-8 (or 8-bit clean ASCII) encoded data.
-Use `iconv` if you need to deal with a different encoding, e.g:
+The *data tools* expect and produce UTF-8 encoded data.
+UTF-8 is backwardly compatible with 8-bit encoded ASCII in the sense that 8-bit encoded ASCII is valid UTF-8.
+Use
+`iconv` if you need to deal with a different encoding, e.g:

     $ iconv -t UTF-8 -f UTF-16 /etc/passwd > /tmp/pw.utf16